Menacer: Games

-Digital Spy mentioned Body Count, Terminator 2: The Arcade Game, and Mad Dog McCree as Menacer's other notable games.
+Digital Spy mentioned Body Count, T2: The Arcade Game, and Mad Dog McCree as Menacer's other notable games.
 Terminator 2 was the first external game to work with the Menacer, the only one confirmed as of December 1992.
 Terminator's programmers, Probe Software, later began work on another Menacer-compatible game.
 Terminator 2 has a two-player mode that uses one Menacer light gun and one controller.
 Sega Force reported that Menacer gameplay registered faster than the Genesis controller.
 Mad Dog McCree, a live action Wild West shoot 'em up for the Sega CD, used either a controller or a choice of several light guns: the Menacer, the Konami Justifier, or the game developer's own compatible light gun.
-In the 1994 Body Count, the player defends Earth from an alien invasion.
+In Body Count, the player defends Earth from an alien invasion.
 The Irish Times wrote that the game is "ideally suited for the ...
 Menacer" and is "to be avoided" otherwise.
 The Menacer is also compatible with Corpse Killer and American Laser Games' other titles, such as Who Shot Johnny Rock?
 The light gun does not work with Konami's Lethal Enforcers games or Snatcher, which use the Konami Justifier.